 Yoga helps new mothers and babies stay centered, strong and aware during their first months together.
 Bring your little one, from infant through almost crawling age to this nurturing class.
 Common postpartum and baby handling/carrying issues are addressed with toning, core strength, and stretching.
 Some stressful aspects of being a new parent are lessened by exploring our attitudes, learning new coping skills and compassion for the journey.
 An infant massage and developmental neuromuscular movement routine will be shared to deepen the bonding between you and your baby.
 Laughter and smiles abound in this class!
 Drop-ins always welcome.

 Power Yoga is a dynamic and energetic form of Vinyasa Yoga.
 This class will physically and mentally challenge the practitioner to connect to their inner power, empowering their presence of mind and body.
-Power Flow helps heal, detoxify and rouse the body and mind through balance and intention, strength and spirituality.
+Power Yoga helps heal, detoxify and rouse the body and mind through balance and intention, strength and spirituality.

 focus on postures that are appropriate for pregnant women with an